|Homepage:||Click to visit|

-Cost: $6887 (includes ALL hotels, breakfasts, some commpany lunches, some cultural dinners, ALL intra-continental travel while in Europe (luxurious tour bus + driver 24/7 for large part of the program, subway passes where needed, Eurostar passes, cultural events, etc.)plus air fare and six hours of Baylor tuition registered on campus at Baylor
+Cost: Note: These costs are from the 2015 program.
+2016 costs have been set but they are presently in the budget approval process. $6887 (includes ALL 4-star hotels (No dorms, no hostels, no budget hotels), elaborate breakfasts, some company lunches, some dinners (including a multi-course feast at Il Latini in Florence www.illatini.com), ALL intra-continental travel while in Europe (luxurious tour bus + driver 24/7 for large part of the program, subway passes where needed, Eurostar passes, cultural events, etc., NO trains are used except for Eurostar) plus air fare and six hours of Baylor tuition registered on campus at Baylor

 Academically, the European Business Seminar welcomes students from ALL disciplines, business and non-business.
 For example, Arts & Sciences majors will seek to find multiple ways to generalize the knowledge base of their respective academic disciplines to the European business marketplace.
 This application of diverse academic disciplines will be a key factor in the work conducted by non-business students, working closely with business students.
 Resultingly, non-business students will find that the six hours of credit received during the European Business Seminar will significantly enhance their resumes and will provide an important differentiating factor for them when they complete their degrees and go on the market for their career.